Ahlfeldt/AHS2023-toolkit/APPLICATIONS/DATA/INPUT/_README.txt

 					These need to be renamed to "centroid.dta" and copied to the DATA/INPUT input folder to reproduce the German indices

-postcode_covariats			Contains measures of distance from the CBD, income, photos, and tree coverage at the postcode level for all of Germany. postcode_Siedlungsstrukturtyp		Contains the settlement type defined by the the Bundesamt für Bauwesen und Raumordnung.
+postcode_covariats			Contains measures of distance from the CBD, income, photos, and tree coverage at the postcode level for all of Germany.
+					Income data are as follows: GfK Bevölkerungsstrukturdaten 2005 für alle 5-stelligen Postleitgebiete in Deutschland postcode_Siedlungsstrukturtyp		Contains the settlement type defined by the the Bundesamt für Bauwesen und Raumordnung.

 RWI-GEO-RED				Folder containing real property rent and price micro data that can be input into the AHS algorithm and the underlying data generation